wdsides/GetShot/README.md

 In addition to copying your API keys into the private_API_keys.py file as mentioned above, there are a few options you should set near the top of the main VaccineAvailability.py file that you can configure, particularly your location - these should be self explanatory.

 All dependencies can be easily installed with pip.

+Running the code:
+This program will run indefinitely as long as you let it run.
+It searches all three pharmacies every two minutes.
+It is fairly verbose in the console.
+If textNotifications=True, it will send SMS notifications to your phone when it finds a nearby availability, with a link to sign up.
+It will only send a limited number SMS notifications per session, so that it will not spam your phone too much if a lot of appointments open up.
+To reset the counter, restart the code.